State Oil Fund of Azerbaijan

 The State Oil Fund of the Republic of Azerbaijan (Azərbaycan Respublikasının Dövlət Neft Fondu), also known by its abbreviation SOFAZ, is a sovereign wealth fund of Azerbaijan founded in December 1999.

 Nearly all the fund's revenues come from Azerbaijan's oil and gas exports.
-The fund has been criticized for its lack of transparency and for enriching Azerbaijan's political elites.
+SOFAZ invests internationally and holds assets in more than 60 countries, including listed securities as well as infrastructure and renewable energy projects.

 History and organization

 The State Oil Fund of the Republic of Azerbaijan (SOFAZ) was established by Heydar Aliyev's Decree No. 240 dated December 29, 1999.
 Statute of the State Oil Fund was approved by the Decree of the President of the Republic of Azerbaijan No. 434 dated December 29, 2000.

-SOFAZ has been criticized for lacking transparency in its finances and in its contracting, which has raised questions about corruption.
-Critics have described projects funded by SOFAZ as useless, and noted that contracts have been awarded to companies owned by the ruling Aliyev family in Azerbaijan.
 Funds from SOFAZ are frequently transferred to make up for state deficits.

 Azerbaijani banks purchased nearly $5 billion foreign currency from SOFAZ in 2016.
 In 2018, SOFAZ sold more than $5.8 billion foreign currency to Azerbaijani banks.

 In 2020, the Azeri-Chirag-Gunashli (ACG) oil fields recorded their lowest profits since 2003 at $3.52 billion, with SOFAZ receiving about $5 billion from oil sales that year.
 In 2022, revenue from oil and gas sales of the ACG and Shah Deniz gas field increased by 65.4% to $11.3 billion compared to 2021.
 In 2024, the revenue generated by SOFAZ from the sale of oil from the ACG field was US$ 5,725 billion.
 SOFAZ owns 25% of the shares amongst BP, ExxonMobil, Amoco, Unocal, Statoil, McDermott and others.

-In July 2024, SOFAZ had more than $58 billion in assets under management, an increase of 3.4% from January of that year.
+As of 30 June 2026, SOFAZ reported assets under management of $72.6 billion, reflecting an increase of 16.9% since the beginning of the year, driven by investment returns, currency movements, and asset allocation.

 SOFAZ Executive Director Israfil Mammadov signed a Memorandum of Understanding with Hassana Investment Company in October 2024 to discuss investment in Saudi Arabia.

 In 2024, SOFAZ sold $7.128 billion foreign currency for 12.1 billion manats.